Neil-G/redux-mastermind/README.md

 The actionGroups beforeActions, successActions, failureActions, and afterActions all contain actions, with the only difference being that their actions are dispatched under different conditions/at different times

+# !
+Attn: Docs not up to date past this point !

 ### updateSchemaCreators

 Although mastermind comes with built-in updateSchemaCreators, optimal use of the package requires the user to create his/her own updateSchemaCreators.
 To do this, let's go over